Vanessa-Rodrigues-156/odrindia/docs/MEETING_LOGS.md

 2. Schedule a new meeting with title, date and time
 3. Join a meeting when it's time
 4. Take notes during the meeting
+5. End the meeting by clicking the "End Meeting" button (requires presenter/organizer privileges)
-5. Add a summary after the meeting ends
+6. Add a summary after the meeting ends

 ## Development